Control: Time Limit Policies

 • Disconnected Session Timeout.
 When this timeout expires on a disconnected session, the disconnected session action is taken.
 This can take a variety of forms, from doing nothing, taking a power-management action, or signing out the user.

-• Session Length Timeout.
-If this timeout is enabled, the user is signed out when the session reaches its maximum allowed length, regardless of their level of inactivity.
+• Maximum Session Length Timeout.
+If this timeout is enabled, the user is signed out when the session reaches its maximum allowed length, regardless of their level of activity.

 Power Management Actions